 Steak Soup is a quick, easy, delicious, complete and hearty meal that the whole family will love.
+Full of tender beef, carrots and potatoes it makes the perfect fall meal.

 We are definitely in a soup mode around here.
 My husband loves soup for dinner but I know there are some men that don’t consider soup a meal.
 Today’s recipe for Steak Soup is a meal.
 It is pretty much a complete meal.
 You’ve got your vegetables, your starch and your protein all in one bowl.